QuaSi-Software/resie/README.md

 Use of Resie is described in more detail in the accompanying documentation.
 You can find a rendered version online at [the official readthedocs page](https://quasi-software.readthedocs.io).
 This document describes installation and contains useful information for developers, who wish to work with ReSiE.

 Resie is released under the MIT license.
 You can find a copy of the license in file `LICENSE.md`.
+External files with different license have their own license file in their respective folders.
 For information on how you can contribute please check the documentation.

 ## Installation